 Southern stingrays often visit cleaning stations where bluehead wrasses and Spanish hogfish will eat the parasites and mucus from the stingray’s bodies.

 They can grow to over six feet in length and can be found along the west coast of the Atlantic Ocean.
 They prefer shallow coastal waters and typically hide under the sand.

 Related to the much larger and fiercer hammerhead shark, bonnetheads are a small, four-foot-long shallow water, coastal shark.
 Bonnetheads are active tropical sharks that swim in small groups of five to 15.

 Like hammerheads, bonnetheads have their eyes at the end of their curved lateral head.
 This allows them to see in all directions and gives them increased depth perception.

 Typically measuring four to five feet long, this slender-bodied shark is immediately identifiable by the striking pattern of black saddle-like markings and large spots over its back.

 Large schools of leopard sharks are a common sight in bays and estuaries, swimming over sandy or muddy flats or rock-strewn areas near kelp beds and reefs.

 SPLASH WITH STINGRAYS

-Experience the rays in the water.
-This unique experience takes you into Ray Bay where you will get up close and personal with our stingrays!
+Experience the rays in the water with this unique experience that takes you into Ray Bay, where you will get up close and personal with our stingrays!